425 Park Avenue: Original building

 The original 388 ft building was designed by Kahn & Jacobs.
 Modernist in style, it replaced a row of sixteen four-story townhouses built by Robert Goelet in 1871.
 The construction of the building began in 1954, on land leased from the Robert Walton Goelet estate, who died in 1941.
 At the time of the construction, it was one of the tallest buildings that utilized bolted connections.
 The 32-story building was open in 1957 with National Biscuit Company, Kaye Scholer, Chemical Corn Exchange Bank as major tenants.

 Since 2004, L&L Holding, which was founded in 2000, had been trying to redevelop 425 Park Avenue when the Goelet family intended to sell a 33% stake of the property.
-After an extended negotiation, L&L, in partnership with Lehman Brothers, entered into a 84-year ground lease deal with the Goelet family in 2006 that was valued at $320 million with a large upfront payment.
-The lease allowed L&L to redevelop the easterly block of Park Avenue between 55th street and 56th street after the existing leases with the building tenants expired in 2015.
+After an extended negotiation, L&L, in partnership with Lehman Brothers, entered into an 84-year ground lease deal with the Goelet family in 2006 that was valued at $320 million with a large upfront payment.
+The lease allowed L&L to redevelop the easterly block of Park Avenue between 55th and 56th streets after the existing leases with the building tenants expired in 2015.
 During the predevelopment phase, Lehman Brothers went into bankruptcy in 2008.
 L&L attempted to buy Lehman Brothers out at a steep discount, but Lehman Brothers opted to continue funding the project through its bankruptcy with the original financial obligations.
 However, in 2013, L&L, GreenOak Real Estate, and other investors bought 90% of Lehman Brothers’ stake in the project, allowing L&L to have full control of the redevelopment.